A Distributional Approach to Controlled Text Generation: Introduction

 However, such an optimization process is not infallible; \cite{LiuLSNCP16} noted that it often leads to ``degeneration'', producing poor examples that improve the average reward but forgo coherence and fluency.
 This degeneration is often diagnosed as an effect of deviating too much from the original pretrained LM during optimization.
 Consequently, prior work has regarded proximity to the pretrained model as a prescription for sample quality.
 This view is most prominent in open-domain generation where no gold references are available for fine-tuning, making the pretrained LM itself the yardstick for fluency. \cite{KL_Jaques17,Ziegler19} propose a conservative fine-tuning approach moderated by a KL penalty between the trained policy and the original LM, discouraging large deviations.
 A KL penalty was also used by \cite{plug_and_play_20}, this time in a plug-and-play rather than a fine-tuning context.
 However, the authors show that balancing policy deviations from the original LM while also satisfying the control conditions is delicate.
 To combat degeneration they had to combine the KL penalty with post-norm fusion, reranking, and early-stopping procedures.

 Most of the existing work on Controlled Generation has taken what we refer to as a ``{pointwise}'' view, namely focusing on the quality of each \emph{individual} output, a view that is encouraged by the standard RL goal of maximizing rewards computed at the individual level.
 Such techniques are incapable of enforcing ``{distributional}'' conditions, where some collective statistical properties are desired over the set of \emph{all} generations.

-One problem that is currently causing a lot of concern, and which could much benefit from distributional control, is that of \emph{social biases} conspicuous in pretrained language models. \citep{bias_mt_stanovsky-etal-2019,bias_mt_PratesAL20,ShengCNP_LM_bias19,gpt3}.
+Distributional control is key to solving the problem of social biases in LMs trained on large, uncurated Web corpora.
+Those LMs - dubbed \emph{``Stochastic Parrots''} in ~\citep{stochasticParrots} - tend to encode hegemonic biases that are harmful to marginalized populations.
+There has been a large body of work analysing these distributional biases~\citep{blodgett-bias-survey, bias_mt_stanovsky-etal-2019,bias_mt_PratesAL20,ShengCNP_LM_bias19,gpt3}.
 However, applying distributional control on pretrained models is still an understudied problem. \cite{babysitter2_Sheng2020} introduce a method relying on adversarial triggers~\citep{WallaceFKGS19}; this method does not de-bias the whole distribution but only obtains non-biased continuations of given prompts. \cite{BordiaB19} introduce a regularization term for reducing gender bias when training a language model from scratch (as opposed to de-biasing a pretrained model). \footnote{Additional Related Work is provided in \S\ref{sec:appendix:relatedwork}.
 We use \S A, \S B ... to refer to sections in the Appendix.}